-Deferred Retirement Option Program
+Deferred Retirement Option Program:

 The FRS Deferred Retirement Option Program (DROP) is available to a member when the member first reaches eligibility for normal retirement.
 DROP allows a member to retire while continuing employment for up to 60 months.
-During DROP participation, the member's retirement benefits (increased by a cost-of-living adjustment each July) accumulate in the FRS Trust Fund and earn monthly interest equivalent to an annual rate of 6.5% if entering before July 1, 2011 and 1.30% if entering after July 1, 2011.
+During DROP participation, the member's retirement benefits (increased by a cost-of-living adjustment each July) accumulate in the FRS Trust Fund and earn monthly interest equivalent to an annual rate of 6.5%.
+(The DROP interest rate is reduced to 1.3% for members who enter DROP on or after 7/1/11.)
 The member must cease employment after a maximum of 60 months, must satisfy the termination requirements for retirement, and is subject to reemployment restrictions thereafter.
 The member's DROP accumulation may be paid out as a lump sum payment, a rollover, or a combination partial lump sum payment and rollover.
-Employers must pay contributions at a rate of 5.44% of salary for all DROP participants.
-FRS also provides disability and survivors' benefits.
+Employers must pay contributions at a rate of 4.42% of salary for all DROP participants.
+FRS also provides disability and survivors benefits.
+Benefits are established by Florida State Statute.